shah-suhani/approximation-algorithms/README.md

 This repository presents an experimental study of **approximation and heuristic algorithms for the Vertex Cover problem**, a classical **NP-hard problem** in graph theory.

-The goal of this project is to empirically evaluate how different approximation strategies perform in practice, focusing on the trade-off between **solution quality** (size of the vertex cover) and **runtime efficiency** across randomly generated graphs.
+The goal of this study is to empirically evaluate how different approximation strategies perform in practice, focusing on the trade-off between **solution quality** (size of the vertex cover) and **runtime efficiency** across randomly generated graphs.

 ---